decaporg/decap-cms/README.md

 Netlify CMS includes [a date helper plugin](https://github.com/johnotander/ember-cli-dates) so you can easily format dates with the `{{time-format}}` helper via [moment.js's](http://momentjs.com/) formatting shortcuts.

+### Coming Soon:

+Docs on creating custom widget components, file formats, etc...

+This is obviously still early days for Netlify CMS, there's a long list of features and improvements on the roadmap.